 The ABA Law Student Division is the largest member organization for US law students.
-The Editorial Board of the ABA Law Student Division oversees and writes content for Before the Bar blog and the Division’s flagship magazine, Student Lawyer.
+The Editorial Board of the ABA Law Student Division oversees and writes content for the Student Lawyer blog and the Division’s flagship magazine, Student Lawyer.

 This is an opportunity to sit on one of the most impactful law student publishing boards in the country.
 The Division has over 100,000 members.
 Student Lawyer‘s circulation reaches over 60,000 – more than half of the entire US law student population.
-The award-winning Before the Bar blog was named an ABA Blawg 100, and it reaches tens of thousands of visitors every month.
+The award-winning Student Lawyer blog was named an ABA Blawg 100 (under the name Before the Bar), and it reaches tens of thousands of visitors every month.
 And you’ll get to meet, interview, and network with experts in the legal industry.

 Few, if any, school law student editorial boards have such a wide-reaching audience and national recognition and prestige.

 You must complete the application form in its entirety, including the required attachments:

 - Your Required Certification Form PDF

 - Links or single PDF of three non-academic writing samples (blog, news, or social media).

 The deadline for submission is January 15, 2021 at 11:59 AM Central Time.
 No exceptions will be granted.

 Experience in journalism is a plus, and responsiveness and flexibility is essential.
 Ability to produce up to four original articles for various law student channels during the year is an absolute must.
 This role deals with tight magazine production deadlines, so members must be able to return phone or e-mails from the staff editor or ABA Law Student Division Council leadership within 24 hours.

 - Time commitment: 20 hours monthly